tskit-dev/msprime/docs/tutorial.rst

 Running this code, we get::

     >>> segregating_sites_example(10, 5, 100000)
               mean              variance
     Observed      14.17893          53.0746740551
     Analytical    14.14484          52.63903

 Note that in this example we set :math:`N_e = 0.5` and the mutation rate to :math:`\theta / 2` when calling :func:`.simulate`.
+This works because ``msprime`` simulates Kingman's coalescent, for which :math:`N_e` is only a time scaling;
+since :math:`N_e` is the diploid effective population size, setting :math:`N_e = 0.5` means that the mean time for two samples to coalesce is equal to one time unit in the resulting trees.
-This is essential to convert the diploid per-generation time units of msprime into the the haploid coalescent units required for many theoretical results.
+This is helpful for converting the diploid per-generation time units of msprime into the the haploid coalescent units used in many theoretical results.
 However, it is important to note that conventions vary widely, and great care is needed with such factor-of-two rescalings.